macloo/python-adv-web-apps/docs/dicts.rst

 3. How to loop through keys, values, or both at once
 4. Use ``list( dict.keys() )`` to get a list of all keys in a dictionary
 5. Check for presence of a key or a value with ``in`` or ``not in``
-6. Provide a default value (here, 0) in case a key is not present: ``dict.get(key, 0)``
+6. Provide a default value in case a key is not present: ``dict.get(key, value)``
 7. Use ``dict.setdefault(key, value)`` to set a new key but prevent overwriting an existing value if the key is already present
-8. Use ``import pprint`` if you need to print out a large dictionary's contents in the Terminal
+8. Use ``import pprint`` if you need to print out a large dictionary’s contents in the Terminal

-We stop on page 112, “Using Data Structures to Model Real-World Things.”
-On page 117, Sweigart starts to discuss “dictionaries and lists that contain other dictionaries and lists,” also known as **nested dictionaries**.
-It's a rather brief discussion and not tremendously helpful.
+In the section “Using Data Structures to Model Real-World Things,” Sweigart discusses nested dictionaries and lists.
+This is illustrated above with the example shown under the subheading “A dictionary of dictionaries.”

 Slides: chapters 5 and 16
 +++++++++++++++++++++++++